efrainenc/Project-1-Game/planning.md

-randomly select a value to blink await for blink to complete store that value in an array take useer input (dependent on value(color) of clickable square containers) store user input in array and compare to computer array if equal append new value to array and blink squares accordingly use javascript async functions to blink next square a set intrval(setTimeout) after first square blinks and etc
+randomly select a value to blink await for blink to complete store that value in an array take user input (dependent on value(color) of clickable square containers) store user input in array and compare to computer array if equal append new value to array and blink squares accordingly use javascript async functions to blink next square a set intrval(setTimeout) after first square blinks and etc